DanShappir/Emit/README.md

 ```

 ### Emit.merge([s1, s2, ...] | s1, s2, ...)
-Given a single argument containing an array of more observable sequences, or multiple observable sequences as distinct arguments, creates a new observable sequence which contains the elements of all these sequences.
+Given a single argument containing an array of one or more observable sequences, or one or more observable sequences provided as distinct arguments, creates a new observable sequence which contains the elements of all these sequences.
 No order is guaranteed between the emitted elements, instead new elements are added to the output observable sequence as soon as they arrive on the input sequence.

 If any one of the input sequences throws an exception, that exception will be rethrown into the output observable sequence.